Following the previous notes about enabling core dump, here’s a note about changing the filename of core dump.

 In FreeBSD, sysctl variable “kern.corefile” controls the filename of core dump.

-the process name, %P by the processes PID, and %U by the UID.
+Any sequence of %N in this filename template will be replaced by the process name, %P by the processes PID, and %U by the UID.

 FreeBSD have a default core filename pattern of “%N.core”